nihawaseem/reading/README.md

 ### About

-Organizing reading notes.
+Organising reading notes.
 Consolidating material from different sources.

 Currently the structure is:
   - Parent folder [source] e.g. textbook